Do you listen to music when you are making jewellery?

-I’m answering a question asked by a customer today: “I was wondering if you listen to music when you shape the silver, or just follow your drawing’s vibes?
+I’m answering a question asked by a customer today about my process for making jewellery: “I was wondering if you listen to music when you shape the silver, or just follow your drawing’s vibes?
 I got wondering, if there was a metaphysical and energetic influence of the music on the shape the silver takes, because of the physical sound wave of music, I am very curious to know if it might, or not.
 I like the idea of it, the jewel containing the essence of the music/sound because the sound shaped the jewel and the metal captured the vibrations.”

 Well, I am not a physicist, acoustician or neuroscientist so I can’t tell you exactly how sound and my synaesthesia interact.
 What I can do is describe the effect the music has on me and my synaesthesia and how those vibrations come out in what I make.

 The short answer is yes.
-I do listen to the music, and I do translate the visual, metaphorical and emotional effect of that music directly into the silver I am working.
+I do listen to the music while I am making jewellery, and I do translate the visual, metaphorical and emotional effect of that music directly into the silver I am working.
 Given that the pieces I am working on currently are all based on the playing of one musician I listen to his playing A LOT.
 You’d think that familiarity would diminish the energy, it hasn’t.

 I expect you may have gathered that the musician in question is the guitarist from Muse.
 Those conjurers of baroque, psychedelic, space prog.
 Matt Bellamy, yes I spend an inordinate amount of time with his swirling, chaotic guitar sound in my ears while I am making jewellery.
 I search the live performances and the bootlegs as each song is played differently every time, (thank you YouTube…)